ceejbot/ljmigrate/README.md

 Based on ljdump; original ljdump license & header at the bottom of the single source file. http://hewgill.com/software/ljdump/

-Extensive modifications by antennapedia.
+Extensive modifications by  C J Silverio.
-Version 1.3
+Version 1.5
-3 August 2007
+18 April 2009

 BSD licence mumbo-jumbo to follow.
 By which I mean, do what you want with the source.
+If you find it useful, excellent!

 To get usage information:
 	./ljmigrate --help